 Without the power of the resurrection, we have nothing.
 “In this world, you will have trouble.
 But take heart!
 I have overcome the world,” John 16:33.

-The moment we accept Jesus into our hearts, our eternity begins and our lives are transformed.
-We are no longer constrained by the chains of this world.
-Instead, we are free.
+The moment we accept Jesus into our hearts, our eternity begins, and our lives are transformed.
+We’re no longer constrained by the chains of this world.
+Instead, we’re free.